scouten/ericscouten.travel/content/2021/12-25+puerto-rico/10-take-the-long-way-home/index.md

 bounds = {sw = [18.437, -122.737], ne = [47.681, -65.968]}
 cover = "es-4302-045"
 cover_cdn_key = "img/v1/2022/01/es-4302-045"
+cover_alt = "An aerial view from an airplane window looking down through breaks in low clouds onto a coastal landscape of marshy islands, winding channels, and estuary waters near Foster City, California, with distant developed land visible under a soft blue and pale yellow twilight sky."
 +++

 It was going to be a long day in any case.
 But when our 2am flight from San Juan became a 4:30am flight, there was no longer a direct flight available for us from Newark to Seattle.
 So ... we took the long(er) way home.